Skip to main content

 Thorough Investigation

-We conduct comprehensive investigations to prove the dog's vicious propensities, identify all liable parties and insurance sources, and document the full extent of your physical and psychological injuries.
+We conduct full investigations to prove the dog's vicious propensities, identify all liable parties and insurance sources, and document the full extent of your physical and psychological injuries.

 No Fees Unless We Win